21 Things You're Doing That Put You at Risk for Cancer

 Clean laundry may actually be pretty dirty.
 Created to soften fabric fibers and impart a "clean laundry" smell, these products may deliver a bouquet of toxic chemicals.
 The Journal of Toxicology and Environmental Health studied different fabric softeners, and found that some fabric softener sheets do just that.
 Among the most harmful ingredients found: benzyl acetate (linked to pancreatic cancer), benzyl alcohol (upper respiratory tract irritant), ethanol (linked to central nervous system disorders), limonene (a known carcinogen) and chloroform (neurotoxin and carcinogen), among others.

-The Remedy Rx: Consider some non-toxic options made of vegetable products like Seventh Generation's Natural Lavender Scent Fabric Softener or Ecover's Natural Fabric Softener.
+The Rx: Consider some non-toxic options made of vegetable products like Seventh Generation's Natural Lavender Scent Fabric Softener or Ecover's Natural Fabric Softener.
 Both are free of harsh chemicals.

 You Are Not Breastfeeding